 - award free.

-When considering an employee’s award classification, it is important to consider the employee’s duties, responsibilities and qualifications rather than their job title.
+When considering an employee’s award classification, it's important to consider the employee’s duties, responsibilities and qualifications rather than their job title.
 Learn more about how to work out an employee’s classification by following the steps at Award classifications.

 Managers covered by the Hospitality Award